ErwinM/acts_as_tenant/README.md

 Help maintain this gem
 ----------------------
 I myself, do not work with RoR much anymore.
-As a result, I only check this repo a few time a year.
-If  wants to help me maintain this gem on a more regular basis, shoot me a message!
+As a result, I only check this repo a few times a year.
+If anyone wants to help me maintain this gem on a more regular basis, shoot me a message!

 Author & Credits
 ----------------